I have an uncomfortable vagina now?

 So is it worth worrying about vaginal pain and pressure?

-What exactly causes this discomfort?
+What exactly causes this vaginal discomfort during pregnancy?
 And what can you do about it?

 In this article: 📝